ngs-doo/revenj/README.md

 There are mostly two reasons to use it:

  * **ease of development** - but this is hard to explain since you need to experience it for yourself
- * **performance** - DSL Platform will provide libraries for Revenj which is faster than anything you could write by hand or by picking some other libraries/frameworks
+ * **performance** - DSL Platform will provide libraries for Revenj which are faster than anything you could write by hand or by picking some other libraries/frameworks

 Benchmarks: